nathanamorin/nathanamorin.github.io/_posts/2021-01-09-linux-app-image.md

 ```

 Once this is installed, when you first open an AppImage file, it will prompt to integrate with your desktop.

+If you wish the application to show up in file open menus, you will need to modify the ```.desktop``` file that is created when the application is registered.

+With Gnome, this file is located in ```~/.local/share/applications```.

+You will need to find the line starting with ```Exec``` & append the following ```%F```.
+This will tell the launcher the application can accept files & will show the application in the file open menu.